victoriacheng15/victoriacheng15.vercel.app/src/content/post/responsive-website-deep-dive.md

 ### Use percentage for container width

 The container will have 90% of the browser's width and it will adjust dynamically as you scale it to be narrow or wide with a maximum width of 500px.
-The second example use this `min()` CSS function, [see MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/min(%29).
+The second example use this `min()` CSS function, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/min(%29">see MDN</a>.
 This function takes 2 parameters, the **first **parameter takes minimum width and the **second** parameter takes maximum width.
 You also write one less CSS line!

 ```css
 .container {